 We mostly use the term Goods and Services in the same breath.
 But there are huge differences between goods and services.
-The main difference between goods and services is that Goods are the tangible products that can be physically touched, felt or measured whereas Services are amenities, facilities or benefits which can not be touched or measured, only can be felt.
+The main difference between goods and services is that Goods are tangible products that can be physically touched, felt or measured whereas Services are amenities, facilities or benefits which can not be touched or measured, only can be felt.
 Services are intangible products.
-The ownership cannot be transferred in case of services.
-For example, if you buy a car then the car is yours but if you buy a bus ticket, then obviously the bus is not yours.
-Goods can be returned but services cannot be returned back once provided.
+The ownership can not be transferred in case of services.
+For example if you buy a car then the car is yours but if you buy a bus ticket, then obviously the bus is not yours.
+Goods can be returned but services can not be returned back once provided.

 There are five slabs of GST.
 These are 0%, 5%, 12%, 18% and 28%.
 Almost 1211 items are divided into these categories.

-- The GST rate of 0% is applicable for items like Fresh vegetables and fruits, Un-branded wheat and rice, Un-branded flour, Puja Items, Milk, Eggs, Curd, Butter, Natural Honey, Fresh Meat, Fresh Chicken, Salt, Sindoor, Stamps, Judicial Papers, Printed Books, Newspapers etc. daily necessary products.
-This means they are exempted under GST.
+- The GST rate of 0% is applicable for items like Fresh vegetables and fruits, Un-branded wheat and rice, Un-branded flour, Puja Items, Milk, Eggs, Curd, Butter, Natural Honey, Fresh Meat, Fresh Chicken, Salt, Sindoor, Stamps, Judicial Papers, Printed Books, Newspapers, etc. daily necessary products.
+This means they are exempted from GST.

 - The GST rate of 5% is applicable for items like Frozen vegetables and fruits, Branded wheat and rice, Branded flour, Hand-made safety matches, Cotton, Cotton fabrics, Footwear below Rs.500 etc.

 - Items like Biddi wrapper leaves, Biscuits, Footwear exceeding Rs.
-500, Man-made fibre, Hair oil, Soap, Toothpaste etc. are applicable for 18% GST rate.
+500, Man-made fiber, Hair oil, Soap, Toothpaste etc. are applicable for 18% GST rate.

 Taxation System Before GST